josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/⚖️_consent_and_purpose_limitation_failure_in_ml_rnd.md

 ---

-## Interaction with proxy-based inference
+## 🔍 Interaction with Proxy-Based Inference

 Purpose limitation failures are amplified when: